-They help patients look at pain differently than they usually would.
-Instead of looking at it as something to fear and remedy, MBIs help the patient view pain as something to explore rather than fear.
-Hence, mindfulness is a mental exercise —not a pill or an invasive medical procedure.
+They help patients look at pain in a different way than they usually would.
+Instead of looking at it as something to fear and remedy, MBIs help the patient view pain as something to explore.
+Mindfulness is a mental exercise —not a pill or an invasive medical procedure.

 Mindful exercises for beginners include:

-- Live in the moment.
-Try to bring undivided attention to everything you do, and try to find joy in simple pleasures.
+- Live in the moment: Try to bring undivided attention to everything you do, and try to find joy in simple pleasures.

-- Accept yourself.
-Realize that you are important and accept yourself as you are.
+- Accept yourself: Realize that you are important and accept yourself as you are.
 Be your own good friend.

 At PCC, we educate patients on both basic and structured mindfulness techniques either individually or in groups.